-- Anything said or done that poses a significant danger that an offender will perpetrate or attempt to perpetrate sexual abuse, or threaten to have sexual contact with a child - An adult soliciting sexual activity with another minor (not a household minor) - Parent or other person residing in a household found to be in possession of child pornography - A person who has sexually abused a child, based on prior maltreatment determination or current credible statements, is residing with a child or having unsupervised contact with a child - Behavior recognized as preparation for initiating sexual contact with a child, such as showering or bathing with sexualized intent, prolonged lip kissing, and/or peeking at a child while they are undressing or dressing.
+- Anything said or done that poses a significant danger that an alleged offender will perpetrate or attempt to perpetrate sexual abuse, or threaten to have sexual contact with a child. - An adult soliciting sexual activity with another minor (not a household minor).
+An adult does not have to be in a caregiving role. - Parent or other person residing in a household found to be in possession of child pornography. - A person who has sexually abused a child, based on prior maltreatment determination or current credible statements, is residing with a child or having unsupervised contact with a child. - Behavior recognized as preparation for initiating sexual contact with a child, such as showering or bathing with sexualized intent, prolonged lip kissing, and/or peeking at a child while they are undressing or dressing.